fabricio-sousa/mystic-bot/README.md

 Each `KXBTC15M` market is a binary question: will BTC be higher or lower in 15 minutes than it is right now?
 The contract pays $1.00 if correct, $0.00 if not.

-The bot's entry rule: if the YES ask or NO ask is exactly 96¢, and RSI-14 is at or above 55, buy that side.
+The bot's entry rule: if the YES ask or NO ask is exactly 96¢, RSI-14 is at or above 55, and today is not an FOMC decision day, buy that side.
 At 96¢ entry, breakeven is 96.27% wins (accounting for fees).
-Backtesting on real Kalshi candlestick data (Apr–Jun 2026, 584 RSI-filtered trades on Schedule A) showed a 98.63% realized win rate — well above breakeven, with every month profitable.
+Backtesting on real Kalshi candlestick data (Apr–Jun 2026, 561 trades after all filters) showed a 99.11% realized win rate — well above breakeven, with every month profitable.

 The payoff is asymmetric: win +$0.04/contract, lose −$0.96/contract.
 A single loss erases ~24 wins, so loss clustering is the dominant risk even at a high win rate.